Nuclear weapons of Israel: Weapons production, 1966–present

+codename "Samson" (שם הקוד "שמשון"), or (מבצע שמשון).
+General Yaakov also sometimes called the plan Operation Doomsday. (מבצע יום הדין).

 Another CIA report from 1968 states that "Israel might undertake a nuclear weapons program in the next several years."
 Moshe Dayan, then Defense Minister, believed that nuclear weapons were cheaper and more practical than indefinitely growing Israel's conventional forces.
 He convinced the Labor Party's finance minister Pinchas Sapir of the value of commencing the program by giving him a tour of the Dimona site in early 1968, and soon after Dayan decided that he had the authority to order the start of full production of four to five nuclear warheads a year.
 Hersh stated that it is widely believed that the words "Never Again" were welded, in English and Hebrew, onto the first warhead.

 In order to produce plutonium the Israelis needed a large supply of uranium ore.
 In 1968, the Mossad purchased 200 tons from Union Minière du Haut Katanga, a Belgian mining company, on the pretense of buying it for an Italian chemical company in Milan.
 Once the uranium was shipped from Antwerp it was transferred to an Israeli freighter at sea and brought to Israel.
 The orchestrated disappearance of the uranium, named Operation Plumbat, became the subject of the 1978 book The Plumbat Affair.

 Estimates as to how many warheads Israel has built since the late 1960s have varied, mainly based on the amount of fissile material that could have been produced and on the revelations of Israeli nuclear technician Mordechai Vanunu.